 - on any application to register an interest in land in the name of a reporting body;

-- any time there is an change of interest holders or beneficial owners (even when this does not result in a transfer of legal title of land); and
+- any time there is a change of interest holders or beneficial owners (even when this does not result in a transfer of legal title of land); and

 - during an initial prescribed transition period.
 In this period, all reporting bodies who are registered owners of an interest in land will be required to file a transparency report.

 Under section 11 of the proposed Act, the registrar must refuse an application to register an interest in land if a transferee fails to submit a transparency declaration.
-That way, the transparency declaration will become an additional mandatory component of the land title registration process and must be accompanied by a yet-to-be determined filing fee.
+That way, the transparency declaration will become an additional mandatory component of the land title registration process and must be accompanied by a filing fee of $5.00.

-In addition to transparency declarations, reporting bodies will be required to file transparency reports concurrent with registration.
+In addition to transparency declarations, reporting bodies will be required to file transparency reports concurrent with registration along with a $35.00 filing fee.
 These transparency reports will be the source of the beneficial ownership information contained in the Registry.

 At this time, the reporting requirements vary slightly depending on which type of reporting body the transferee is.
 In respect to corporations, information which must be disclosed includes: